 - I like to learn.

-- Some of them are not so cheap
+- Some of them are expensive compared to a full DIY solution.

-- It is not so difficult: in fact there is just an ATmega, a RF chip, an optional voltage regulator and some passives selected to optimize power consumption
+- It is not so difficult: it is just an ATmega, an RF chip, an optional voltage regulator and some passives selected to optimize power consumption.

-- I am not reinventing the wheel, so I will use some libraries from these guys
+- I am not reinventing the wheel, so I will use libraries from these boards.

-- Regarding firmware side they have done a great job, but I not found it flexible enough or too complicated.
+- Regarding firmware they have done a great job, but I did not found it flexible enough or too complicated for my needs.

-For software and IHM side : a lot of big softwares like (Jeedom, Domoticz, OpenHAB, ...).
-This time too, I see pros and cons:
+A lot of big softwares, hhis time too, I see the pros and cons: